Portuguese galleon São Martinho

 São Martinho or San Martín (meaning Saint Martin), built as a Portuguese Navy galleon, became the flagship of the Duke of Medina Sedonia, the commander-in-chief of the Spanish Armada.

 When the Kingdom of Portugal came under the rule of King Philip II of Spain (Philip I of Portugal), in 1580, the Portuguese had just finished building a large galleon named São Martinho.
 She was known by Castilians as San Martín.
 At the time of forming the Spanish Armada, São Martinho was found to be the best of the fleet and was chosen as the flagship of the Armada commander-in-chief, Duke of Medina Sidonia.

-São Martinho had an overall length of about 180 feet with a beam of about 40 feet.
+São Martinho had an overall length of about 180 ft with a beam of about 40 ft.
 She carried 48 heavy guns on two enclosed gun decks, plus multiple smaller weapons.
 According to a painting by Hendrik Cornelisz Vroom, National Maritime Museum, Greenwich, São Martinho had three masts, two square-rigged masts and a lateen mizzen-mast.
 She was shown with a stern gallery and with the long beakhead characteristic of a galleon.
 The foremast was set forward of the forecastle.